16 Things to do in Manchester

 Football and Manchester

-Manchester is perhaps best known for Manchester United Football Club, and fans can visit the Museum which is open for visitors, and the Stadium Tour follows a great route, so you’ll see the players’ tunnel, walk next to the world-famous pitch, and visit the dugouts, before getting the view from the Ability Platform.
+Manchester is perhaps best known as the home to Manchester United Football Club, and fans can visit the Manchester United Museum which is open for visitors, and the Stadium Tour follows a great route, so you’ll see the players’ tunnel, walk next to the world-famous pitch, and visit the dugouts, before getting the view from the Ability Platform.
+In the museum you will see tributes to some of the best footie players in the world including my dad’s favourite the Northern Irish lad George Best.

 National Football Museum